sromexs/bdff/README.md

-# mdff
+# bdff
-Make and Initiates default folders directories and files.
+Make Build and initiates default folders directories and files.